1860 Republican National Convention: Presidential candidates

 Into this mix came Lincoln.
-Lincoln was not unknown; he had gained prominence in the Lincoln–Douglas debates, and had served as a house representative from Illinois.
-He had been quietly eyeing a run since the Lincoln-Douglas debates in 1858, ensuring that the debates were widely published, and that a biography of himself was published.
+Lincoln was not unknown; he had gained prominence in the Lincoln–Douglas debates, and had served as a member of the U.S. House of Representatives from Illinois.
+He had been quietly eyeing a run since the Lincoln–Douglas debates in 1858, ensuring that the debates were widely published, and that a biography of himself was published.
 He gained great notability with his February 1860 Cooper Union speech, which may have ensured him the nomination.
 At that time he had not yet announced his intentions to run, but it was a superb speech.
-Delivered in Seward's home state, and attended by Greely, Lincoln used the speech to show that the Republican party was a party of moderates, not crazed fanatics as the South and Democrats claimed.
+Delivered in Seward's home state, and attended by Greeley, Lincoln used the speech to show that the Republican party was a party of moderates, not crazed fanatics as the South and Democrats claimed.
 Afterwards, Lincoln was in much demand for speaking engagements.
 As the convention approached, Lincoln did not campaign very actively, as the "office was expected to seek the man".
 So it did at the Illinois state convention in downstate Decatur, a week before the national convention.
-Young politician Richard Oglesby had secretly found several fence rails from the Hanks-Lincoln farm that Lincoln may have split as a youngster, and paraded them into the convention with a banner that proclaimed Lincoln to be "The Rail Candidate" for President.
+Young politician Richard Oglesby had secretly found several fence rails from the Hanks-Lincoln farm that Lincoln may have split as a youngster, and paraded them into the convention with a banner that proclaimed Lincoln to be "The Rail Candidate" for president.
 Lincoln received a thunderous ovation, surpassing the expectations of him and his political allies.

 Even with such support from his home state, Lincoln faced a difficult task if he was to win the nomination.
 He set about ensuring that he was the second choice of most delegates, realizing that the first round of voting at the convention was unlikely to produce a clear winner.
-He engineered that the convention would happen in Chicago, which would be inherently friendly to the Illinois based Lincoln.
+He engineered that the convention would happen in Chicago, which would be inherently friendly to the Illinois-based Lincoln.
 He also made sure that the Illinois delegation would vote as a bloc for him.
 Lincoln did not attend the convention in person, and left the task of delegate wrangling to his friends Leonard Swett, Ward Hill Lamon, and David Davis.
+Lincoln's team even printed counterfeit convention tickets, which they handed out to his supporters.